 Compiling an application is usually done on the head node or login node.
 Typically, there are several compilers available on the head node, which provide different levels of optimization, standards conformance, and support for accelerators.
-For example: GNU compiler collection, Open64 compiler, Intel compilers, Portland Group compilers.
+For example: GNU compiler collection, Intel compilers, and Portland Group compilers.
 The following table summarizes the available compiler commands on the cluster:

-Language GNU Open64 Portland Intel
+Language GNU Portland Intel

-С gcc opencc pgcc icc
+С gcc pgcc icc

-C++ g++ openCC pgCC icc
+C++ g++ pgCC icc

-Fortran77 gfortran openf90 -ff77 pgf77 ifort
+Fortran77 gfortran pgf77 ifort

-Fortran90 gfortran openf90 pgf90 ifort
+Fortran90 gfortran pgf90 ifort

-Fortran95 gfortran openf95 pgf95 ifort
+Fortran95 gfortran pgf95 ifort

 GNU compilers are the de facto standard on Linux and are installed by default.
 They are provided under the terms of the GNU General Public License.
-AMD's Open64 is also installed by default on Bright Cluster Manager.
 Commercial compilers by Portland and Intel are available as packages via the Bright Cluster Manager YUM repository, and require the purchase of a license to use them.
 To make a compiler available to be used in a user's shell commands, the appropriate environment module (section 2.3) must be loaded first.
 On most clusters two versions of GCC are available: